2tuu/Ava/README.md

 exports.conf = {
     name: "Command",
-    //Name of the command - only gets used for the simple statistics command
+    //Name of the command - only gets used for the simple statistics
     help: "This is what the command does",
     //Summary that appears in the help command
     format: "k?command [argument]",